communitiesuk/submit-social-housing-lettings-and-sales-data/docs/monitoring.md

 - AWS access

 #### Accessing the rails console
-1. Find the cluster name of the relevant cluster
-2. Find the task arn of a relevant task
-3. In a shell using suitable AWS credentials for the relevant account (e.g. the development, staging, or production account), run `aws ecs execute-command --cluster cluster-name --task task-arn --interactive --command "rails c"`
+In a shell using suitable AWS credentials for the relevant account (e.g. the development, staging, or production account), run `./exec.sh env command`

-N.B.
-You can run other commands on the container similarly.
+E.g. `./exec.sh staging "rails c"` - this will open the rails console on an app container in the staging environment, when authenticated for the staging aws account.

+You can use this for other commands, e.g. to get a bash shell.

+For production, use `prod` as the environment.
+For a review app, use `review-<PR-NUM>`

+Alternatively, if you care about which container you're accessing, you can view a table of container details with e.g.

 ```
 env=staging
 taskArns=$(aws ecs list-tasks --cluster "core-$env-app" --query "taskArns[*]")
 aws ecs describe-tasks --cluster "core-$env-app" --tasks "${taskArns[@]}" --query "tasks[*].{arn:taskArn, status:lastStatus, startedAt:startedAt, group:group, image:containers[0].image}" --output text
 ```
+You can then use `aws ecs execute-command --cluster "core-$env-app" --task <taskid> --interactive --command <command>` to run the relevant command on a specific task.

 ### Database
 In order to investigate or look more closely at the database, you can exec into a container as above, and use the rails console to query the database.